 I’m sure that by now you are asking yourself what these figures mean in more practical terms.
 Rest assured that the diminished scale of the Utah facility means that even the most ambitious spook is going to have to scale back their plans a bit.
 Based on the earlier estimates that Forbes’ referenced, some experts believed that the site could contain 24-hour video and audio recordings of every person in the country for an entire year.
 While this represents an unprecedented amount of insight into the lives of average Americans, when you think about the way most of us live, doesn’t this mean that someone is going to have to sift through a lot of wedding and bar mitzvah footage in their hunt for bad guys?
 Talk about your thankless jobs.
 The good news is that due to the diminished scale of the data center, it will only be able to retain video and audio for just 13 million of us.
 Obviously, these guys are going to have to develop some type of selection criteria.
 In a society obsessed with the likes of untalented famous people like the Kardashians, I suspect that folks will be clamoring to get into this small, select body.
 Maybe they can do something like American Idol, and the rest of us can vote to deprive our fellow citizens of their dream of becoming the object of covert surveillance.

 For the more paranoid among you, this news that the capabilities of the NSA’s new data center have been vastly overhyped probably won’t relieve your fears that someone is watching you.
 If that’s the case, then you might want to consider a fortified bunker in Idaho as your next mailing address.
 For the rest of us, we know that our government only wants what’s best for us and, what does the collection of a little phone information really mean to the relationship between the citizen and the state anyway?
 As a write this blog, I am looking out my window secure and proud that I live in a country where the government is always looking out for me.
+To be more secured while looking from your window, consider installing a hurricane shutters.
+It provides protection from winds up to 230 miles per hour.
 Oh, look—it’s a black helicopter…